Orthoptics studies

 PARAMEDICAL STUDIES

-Admission to orthoptics studies is granted after obtaining a high school diploma.
-It is recommended to take the following subjects in high school: Mathematics + Physics + Life and Earth Sciences in the 11th grade and Physics + Life and Earth Sciences in the 12th grade with Mathematics as an elective.
+Admission to an orthoptics program requires a high school diploma.
+It is recommended that students take the following courses in high school: Mathematics, Physics, and Biology in 11th grade, and Physics and Biology in 12th grade, with Mathematics as an elective.

-Prospective students must apply for this program via the Parcoursup platform.
+Prospective students must have applied for this program via the Parcoursup platform.

-Admission to this program is subject to selection based on the application file in accordance with the criteria specified on the platform, followed by an interview for those who are selected.
+Admission to this program is subject to a review of the applicant’s qualifications based on the criteria specified on the platform, followed by an interview for those selected.

-They must provide proof of a high school diploma, DAEU (diploma for the acquisition of university entrance qualifications), a French or foreign diploma recognized as equivalent to a high school diploma, or a qualification or experience deemed sufficient in accordance with the provisions of Article L613-5 of the Education Code.
+They must provide proof of a high school diploma, a DAEU, a French or foreign diploma that qualifies as an exemption from the high school diploma requirement, or a qualification or experience deemed sufficient in accordance with the provisions of Article L613-5 of the Education Code.

 • Duration of Studies

-The program consists of six semesters of training.
-The objectives of the program are:
+The program consists of six semesters of study.
+The program aims to:

-• the acquisition of the scientific and technical knowledge essential to mastering the knowledge and skills necessary to practice the profession,
+• the acquisition of the scientific and technical knowledge essential to mastering the skills and expertise required to practice the profession,

-• the fundamental approach to human beings, the pursuit of maintaining health, or patient care through health knowledge,
+• a fundamental approach to human beings, the pursuit of maintaining health, or patient care based on health knowledge,

-• the acquisition of knowledge of pathology and pathophysiology,
+• the acquisition of knowledge in pathology and pathophysiology,

 • learning clinical reasoning and therapeutic intervention,

-• the acquisition of generic skills necessary for orthoptists to communicate with patients and their families,
+• the acquisition of the general skills necessary for the orthoptist to communicate with the patient and their family and friends,

 • training in the scientific method.

-The program includes theoretical, guided, methodological, applied, and practical instruction, internships, and an oral defense based on a final thesis.
+The program includes theoretical, guided, methodological, applied, and practical coursework, the completion of internships, and an oral defense based on a final thesis.

 • Exams

 Students must earn 60 ECTS credits at the end of each academic year.
-To do so, two exam sessions are scheduled per semester (an initial series and a make-up series).
+To this end, two exam sessions are scheduled per semester (a regular exam session and a make-up exam session).

-Once qualified, orthoptists can work in private practice.
-They can also be employed in hospitals, clinics, and healthcare centers.
+After graduation, an orthoptist can work in private practice.
+They can also work as employees in hospitals, clinics, and healthcare centers.

-He may also take part in therapeutic projects within specialized institutions.
+He may also participate in therapeutic programs at specialized facilities.

 IN BRIEF

-Orthoptics concerns all alterations in functional vision in terms of motor, sensory, and functional aspects.
-The orthoptic examination is based on an assessment of visual abilities according to the symptoms described, the pathology, the patient's age, and their specific needs in relation to their activities.
+Orthoptics addresses all impairments of functional vision related to motor, sensory, and functional aspects.
+An orthoptic examination serves as the foundation for assessing visual abilities based on the patient’s reported symptoms, medical condition, age, and specific needs related to their daily activities.

-The program lasts three years, following admission exams.
+The program lasts three years and is open to students who have passed the admission exams.

 USEFUL DOCUMENTS